vtex-apps/io-documentation/docs/en/Recipes/store/publishing-an-app.md

 2. Make sure of the release candidate’s **stability** by means of an [A/B test](https://vtex.io/docs/recipes/store/running-native-ab-testing).
 3. Use the `vtex validate` command to **publish** the release candidate **as a stable version**.
 By using this command, Housekeeper will automatically install the new app version on all accounts that use the app.

-If your app **doesn’t** have billingOptions, users with access to the account in which the app was added can install it through the Admin’s Apps section.

-Otherwise, the app can be installed using Toolbelt, regardless of the specified billing method.
-[Click here](http://help.vtex.com/en/tutorial/app-pricing-models--2ZKBKxLe08Q6seA6sCi6o2) for more information on app billing models.

 <div class=“alert alert-warning”>
 You always must be logged into the account where you want the new app version to be published.
 Make sure the app’s <code>vendor</code> is <b>equal</b> to its <code>account</code>.
 </div>

+If your app **doesn’t** have billingOptions, users with access to the account in which the app was published can install it through the Admin’s Apps section.
+Otherwise, the app can be installed using Toolbelt, regardless of the specified [billing method](http://help.vtex.com/en/tutorial/app-pricing-models--2ZKBKxLe08Q6seA6sCi6o2).